recordingpreservation/nrpf-website/_pages/grant-policies.md

 ## Indirect Cost Policy

 The National Recording Preservation Foundation does not pay indirect costs.
-Indirect cost recovery agreements are the result of negotiations between federal funding agencies and universities, or other research institutions, that carry out government-sponsored research.
+Indirect cost recovery agreements are negotiated between federal funding agencies and universities, or other research institutions, that carry out government-sponsored research.